Five good questions to ask yourself before starting a business in Canada

 4. Where do I have to register my business?

 To make it easier to deal with government agencies, you first need to apply for a business number, which you can use for GST/HST remittances and corporate income tax returns.
 You must also register your business with your provincial government.
-Use REGISTREX to find out who to contact.
 Remember to check what permits and licences you have to obtain.
 If you need information on patents, trade marks or copyright, go to the Canadian Intellectual Property Office website.

 5. Do I need to use professional services?